- Chiseled looks

 A new face and improved tech are just the start for the 2021 Audi Q5.
 As the automaker’s ‘tweener crossover between the smaller (but still big) Q3 and bigger (and even bigger) three-row Q7, the Q5 is a segue to electrification-curious shoppers, and even some performance-leaning shoppers.

 Blunter: The 2021 Q5 needs to do a lot.
-It’s a 6.4 before safety is factored in, so this score may rise.
+It’s a 6.7 before all its safety data is factored in, so this score may rise.
 (Read more about how we rate cars.)

 The news this year is an update to its front and rear bumpers, along with a 10.1-inch touchscreen with faster hardware behind it on all models.
 It’s still available in Premium, Premium Plus, and Prestige trim levels for $44,295 to start and can reach past $63,000.
 The Q5 is available with a turbo-4 engine that serves as the base (and it’s our pick for relative value and comfort), or as a plug-in hybrid with a turbo-4, electric motors, and a lithium-ion battery pack.
 The top is still a 349-horsepower turbo-6 SQ5 that falls short of gaudy performance numbers posted by other competitors but keeps pace for comfort and usable performance.
 All Q5s are equipped with all-wheel drive, and the Q5 (plug-in hybrid or not) uses a 7-speed automatic transmission while the SQ5 adds one more forward cog for good measure.